HunorTotBagi/HunorTotBagi/README.md

   <section>
     <h1>Hi, I'm Hunor 👋</h1>
     <p>
-      <strong>.NET Backend Developer</strong> with professional experience in
-      <strong>C#, ASP.NET Core, and Clean Architecture</strong>.
-I specialize in
+      <strong>.NET Backend Engineer</strong> with 2 years of professional experience, working primarily with C#, ASP.NET Core, and Clean Architecture.
+I enjoy building scalable APIs and database-driven systems, with a strong focus on privacy-first backend solutions.
+With a strong analytical foundation
-      designing and implementing scalable APIs, database-driven applications, and privacy-first backend solutions.
-With a strong analytical foundation from my <strong>Master’s in Applied Mathematics</strong> I bring precision, problem-solving and clean code practices to every project.
+      from my <strong>Master’s in Applied Mathematics</strong> I bring precision, problem-solving and clean code practices to every project.
     </p>